abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 contrary to what one might think, this doesn't make us miserable.
 Contentment is quite the opposite of misery.
-Living in a conscious way like this can make us happier by fostering internal qualities that lead to ease and well being.
+Living in a conscious way like this can make us happier by fostering internal qualities that lead to ease and well-being.
 We realize that we don't require so many things to keep us happy and comfortable.
 It's an internal experience based on internal qualities.